shazogg/quarkon-runtime/README.md

 # quarkon-runtime

 The Quarkon runtime is a library that provides a runtime environment for Quarkon programs.
-The Lexer and  Parser are written in Python and the runtime is written in Rust.
+The Lexer and  Parser are written in Python and the runtime is written in C++.

 ## Usage